mathusathiru/pizzeria/README.md

 # pizzeria

+A SQL database of a pizzeria primarily managing customers and orders.

-A pizzeria database I created and presented as my final mini project for the Introduction to Data and SQL course from Code First Girls.
+I created and presented this for the Introduction to Data and SQL course from Code First Girls as my final project.